 Salmonella Symptoms and High-Risk Groups

 Consumers who have purchased the recalled eggs should not eat them.
-Anyone who eaten the recalled eggs and developed symptoms of a Salmonella infection including nausea, fever and abdominal cramps, should see a doctor.
+Anyone who ate the recalled eggs and developed symptoms of a Salmonella infection including nausea, fever, and abdominal cramps, should see a doctor.

-“Children are at elevated risk for Salmonella infections,” said Brendan Flaherty, a food poisoning attorney who represents clients who have been sickened by contaminated food.
-He and Eric Hageman recently secured a $6.5 million landmark settlement for a 5-year-old boy who suffered brain damage from a Salmonella infection he contracted from tainted chicken.
-Seniors, pregnant women and those with compromised immune systems are also at elevated risk for Salmonella infections, Flaherty said.
+“Children are at elevated risk for Salmonella infections,” said Eric Hageman, a food poisoning attorney who represents clients who have been sickened by contaminated food.
+Eric recently secured a $6.5 million landmark settlement for a 5-year-old boy who suffered brain damage from a Salmonella infection he contracted from tainted chicken.
+Seniors, pregnant women and those with compromised immune systems are also at elevated risk for Salmonella infections, Hageman said.

 Rose Acre Farm Shell Egg Salmonella Outbreak